Phishing vs. spear phishing: What’s the difference in 2026?

 When contacting the target, they will address them by name and use personal facts and/or casual language.
 They may also use malware to gather private information.

-Their primary goal is manipulating employees into revealing sensitive data or committing unauthorized actions such as wire transfers to fraudulent companies.
+Their primary goal is to manipulate employees into revealing sensitive data or committing unauthorized actions, such as wire transfers to fraudulent companies.

 Scammers of this nature commonly employ two methods of attack: